madhavmehndiratta/blog/_posts/2020-04-15-traverxec-hackthebox-walkthrough.md

 Shellcodes: No Result
 ```

 We have RCE available.
-Lets use the metasploit for it.
+Let's use the metasploit for it.

 ```r
 msf5 > search nostromo